 Kim first met Becky at college where they were Kappa Alpha Theta sorority sisters.They later reconnected when their daughters were pre-school classmates and it was at the time that Becky's husband, C.A.M., was originally diagnosed with cancer.Having witnessed three close friends with young children lose their spouses, Kim has seen both the deep grief caused by the loss of a loved one as well as the resilience and hope that comes afterwards.

 Kim holds a Bachelor of Science in Business Administration from the E. Claiborne Robins School of Business at the University of Richmond.Her experience as a treasurer comes from the Panhellenic Council in college, room parent for her children’s classrooms,serving as “Cookie Mom” for her daughter’s Girl Scout troop and, of course, managing the household finances.
-Kim enjoys fine dining, good wine, traveling, practicing yoga and cheering on her kids in their various sporting activities.
+Kim enjoys spending time with family, traveling, practicing yoga and cheering on her kids in their various sporting activities.

 Jenny Thornett Jennifer is a lifelong resident of Northern Virginia, growing up in McLean and graduating from James Madison University.
 She has 20 years of experience as a Real Estate Agent, extensive experience in new construction and has worked tirelessly to serve her clients with personal and professional integrity, attention to detail and unsurpassed dedication, earning numerous awards and designations over the years.
 Since she obtained her license in 1999, at the suggestion of her father, C.R.
 “Bud” Harper—a real estate veteran in the DC Metro area for 45+ years—she has gained the trust of her clients by valuing their individual interests and keeping the lines of communication open.
 Jennifer has developed a deep appreciation for building true relationships, which is now evident in the daily operations of her real estate business with a superb team surrounding her.